slartimitvar/zabbix-connectwise-webhook/README.md

       - Add as many **cwpsa_cmpy_???** Parameters as you need to map all your tickets for monitored customers to their correct ConnectWise company record

-   - Parameters starting with **cwpsa_priority_** are optionally used to manage the ConnectWise *priority* assigned to a ticket when it created depending on the Zabbix *severity*.
+   - Parameters starting with **cwpsa_priority_** are optionally used to manage the ConnectWise *priority* assigned to a ticket as it's created, depending on the Zabbix *severity*.

         - To enable priority mapping the **cwpsa_priority_is_used** Parameter must be set to **true** and if so: